In this article, we will cover some of the interview questions with their justification on Java JDBC

 - By default, auto-commit is turned ON which commits to database for every SQL statement sent/issued to database

-- Turn off auto commit and commit to database at the end using commit(); method
+- commit should be issued/sent to database at the end, using commit(); method

 connection.setAutoCommit(false); // perform database operations like insert, update, delete, etc. connection.commit();

 - If any issue or error in between then rollback(); maintaining consistency and integrity of database

 Q) What happens, by setting setAutoCommit(false) in JDBC ?

 - Nothing will be committed to database automatically